Everything you need to know about the Academy experience.

 Roommates are chosen by age, gender and language ability.
 Students may request a roommate if they are coming with a friend; please note that both students need to request eachother for this to happen.
 We do not, however, guarantee roommate assignments.
 Please also note that, in keeping with the language-immersion environment, we expect the target language to be maintained at all times, including in the dorms.

 A Director of Residential Life and an Assistant Director of Residential life lead the residential team.
-The team includes Dorm Heads and Residential Educators who live with the students and provide support.
-Residential Educators are fluent in their students’ language.
+The team includes Dorm Heads and Residential Advisors who live with the students and provide support.
+Residential Advisors are fluent in their students’ language.

 Most meals are provided at the college dining hall, where students eat with their peers and faculty in their target language groups.
 Special dietary requirements, including vegetarian, vegan and gluten-free diets, can be accommodated in most locations.
 Please indicate any special requirements or allergies on your application and by contacting our administrative office as early as possible.